Great to be back, Rushlinbaugh, the fastest three hours in media meeting and surpassing all audience expectations every day.

 How did they do it?

-This is all such caca.
+This is all such cacao.

-This is what's frustrating dealing with these people is they just out and out lie.
+This is what's frustrating dealing with these people is they just out-and-out lie.

 And they're not going to go away.